relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 Let's use the simple example from the [Module Development Page](http://docs.ansible.com/ansible/developing_modules.html#testing-modules) just to get familiar with the terrain a bit.
-In your **module dir**, create a file called `timetest.py` with the following contents:
+In your **module dir**, create a file called `timetest.py` with the following content:

 {%highlight python linenos%}
 #!/usr/bin/python